 Are lecturers and administrators still contactable?

 Yes – our open door policy has become a virtual open door policy!
 Even though many of us will be working from campus as well as home, we are still available via the College phone number, email and Zoom.

 What is Morling doing to encourage student wellbeing?

-Students can contact our Dean of Students, Peter Friend, throughout the week.
+Students can always contact our Dean of Students, Peter Friend, throughout the week.